panzerdp/dmitripavlutin.com/content/posts/2016-10-05-swift-strings/index.md

 Special index type adds a bit of complexity when accessing individual characters or manipulating strings.
 I agree to pay this price, because having truly Unicode-aware operations on strings is awesome!

 *Do you find string views comfortable to use?
-Write a comment bellow and let's discuss!*
+Write a comment below and let's discuss!*